 A filar cyst is an incidental finding on neonatal lumbar sonography located in the filum terminale of the spinal cord.
 It is considered a normal variant and is often confused for a ventriculus terminalis, a smooth dilated cavity of the central canal, located within the conus medullaris.

-The filum terminale is a filament of connective tissue that extends inferiorly from the apex of the conus medullaris.
+The filum terminale is a small thin filament of connective tissue that extends inferiorly from the apex of the conus medullaris to the sacrum.

 The filum terminale is continuous with the pia mater and is described as having two sections: